-NEW SLAUGHTERING AND MEAT PROCESSING PLANT IN AVELLINO

-INALCA EXPANDS AND CONSOLIDATES PRESENCE IN AFRICA OPENING THE FIRST PLANT IN LUANDA

-INALCA IS SELECTED BY MCDONALD'S TO PRODUCE AND SUPPLY HAMBURGERS IN RUSSIA

-INALCA ACQUIRES THE CAPO D'ORLANDO (ME) PLANT

-TODAY

-IN FEBRUARY INAUGURATED MODERN HAMBURGER PRODUCTION PLANT IN

-IF&B, A FUNDAMENTAL COMPANY FOR THE SUPPLY CHAIN OF INTERNATIONAL DISTRIBUTION IS BORN

-THE CREMONINI GROUP CELEBRATES 50 YEARS OF INALCA'S FOUNDATION

-INAUGURATED INTEGRATED SLAUGHTER AND DEBONING PLANT IN RUSSIA, ORENBURG

-INALCA IS THE PROTAGONIST AT EXPO 2015, WITH A LARGE STAND IN THE CIBUS ITALIA PAVILION

-INALCA ACQUIRES THE HISTORIC MANZOTIN CANNED MEAT BRAND

-ACQUISITION OF UNIPEG, THE SECOND ITALIAN GROUP IN THE BEEF SECTOR

-INALCA AND CDP ANNOUNCE A PROTOCOL OF UNDERSTANDING FOR THE DEVELOPMENT OF THE FOOD INDUSTRY IN ANGOLA

-PECKINAL CA

-INALCA/MONTANA INALCA/MONTANA

-MEAT AND THE

-ENVIRONMENT:

-CALCULATED FOR

-THE FIRST TIME THE

-ENVIRONMENTAL

-IMPACT OF

-HAMBURGERS IN

-AGREEMENT WITH THE RUSSIAN SOVEREIGN FUND RDIF FOR THE CONSTRUCTION OF BOVINE FARMING IN
+2000 2010 2004 NEW SLAUGHTERING AND MEAT PROCESSING PLANT IN AVELLINO 2006 INALCA EXPANDS AND CONSOLIDATES PRESENCE IN AFRICA OPENING THE FIRST PLANT IN LUANDA 2009 INALCA IS SELECTED BY MCDONALD'S TO PRODUCE AND SUPPLY HAMBURGERS IN RUSSIA 2009 INALCA ACQUIRES THE CAPO D'ORLANDO (ME) PLANT 2010 TODAY 2010 MODERN HAMBURGER PRODUCTION PLANT IN RUSSIA IN FEBRUARY INAUGURATED 2012 IF&B, A FUNDAMENTAL COMPANY FOR THE SUPPLY CHAIN OF INTERNATIONAL DISTRIBUTION IS BORN 2013 THE CREMONINI GROUP CELEBRATES SINCE 50 YEARS OF INALCA'S FOUNDATION 2014 INAUGURATED INTEGRATED SLAUGHTER AND DEBONING PLANT IN RUSSIA, ORENBURG 2015 INALCA IS THE PROTAGONIST AT EXPO 2015, WITH A LARGE STAND IN THE CIBUS ITALIA PAVILION 2016 INALCA ACQUIRES HISTORIC CANNED MEAT BRAND "MANZOTIN" Manzotin 2016 ACQUISITION OF UNIPEG, THE SECOND LARGEST ITALIAN GROUP IN THE BEEF SECTOR 2017 INALCA AND CDP ANNOUNCE A PROTOCOL OF UNDERSTANDING FOR THE DEVELOPMENT OF THE FOOD INDUSTRY IN ANGOLA C.N.A.
+2018 INALCA/MONTANA MEAT AND THE ENVIRONMENT: CALCULATED FOR THE FIRST TIME THE ENVIRONMENTAL IMPACT OF HAMBURGERS IN ITALY MONTANA BERNA 2019 AGREEMENT WITH THE RUSSIAN SOVEREIGN FUND RDIF FOR THE CONSTRUCTION OF BOVINE FARMING IN RUSSIA

-1.3 | THE GROUP IN ITALY
+1.3 THE GROUP IN ITALY

-Inalca, with around 5,500 employees, is the absolute leader in Italy and one of the major European players in the beef sector, and is among the leading Italian operators in pork, cured meats & snacks.
+Inalca, with around 5,500 employees, is the absolute leader in Italy and one of the major European players in the beef sector, and is among the leading Italian operators for pork, cured meats & snacks.
 In addition, the company operates from a leadership position in the distribution of food products abroad with its own distribution platforms in various emerging countries.